datagovsg/live-parking-info/feedback.md

 - put the javascript and css into the same page as the html code so that they don't need to toggle between files
 - change stuff to make sure that they don't appear, then tell them to make it disappear, then reappear it
 - Write comments in your code so that they know what is happening after you stop talking
+- every milestone that the user does should be a change so that they know what the impact of writing the code is.
+Cause and effect should be made clear and explicit